Ed Roski Jr.

 Edward P. Roski Jr. (born 1938) is an American businessman and philanthropist.
-He is a billionaire, president of Majestic Realty, and appeared at #115 on the Forbes 400 in 2021, and owns more than 83 million square feet of real estate across the United States, as a business park developer through his company.
+As a billionaire and president of Majestic Realty, he appeared at #199 on the Forbes 400 in 2025.
+He owns more than 83 million square feet of real estate in the United States as a business park developer through his company.
 Roski has served as its president since 1994, and previously as the executive vice-president and chief operating officer, from 1978 to 1994.
 He is a partial owner of the Los Angeles Kings, and the Los Angeles Lakers, and owns the Silverton Las Vegas.
 He is also a decorated veteran of the Vietnam War and art collector.

 Early life and education

 Roski was born in 1938, in Oklahoma.
 His father Ed Roski Sr., was the son of a poor immigrant family from Poland who did not finish high school.
 Roski Sr. served in the United States Navy during World War II, then moved the family to Southern California, where he founded Majestic Realty in 1948.
 Roski Jr. attended Loyola High School in Los Angeles, and graduated from the University of Southern California in 1962, with a bachelor's degree in real estate and finance.
 He joined Majestic Realty in 1966.